zxc477181/caw-quant-training/section2/task1/README.md

 ### 1. Create a Seperate Repo and Virtual Environment

-Set up a new folder/repo to do all tasks in section2.
-Follow the file structure below:
+Set up a file structure in `section2/` like this to do all tasks:

 ```
-project-name
+section2
+├── README.md
+├── task1
+│   └── README.md
+├── task2
-│   README.md
+│   └── README.md
+└── task3
-│   requirements.txt
+│   └── README.md
-└───data
+└── data # folder to contain all data
 │       BTC_USDT_1h
-└───log
+└── log # folder to contain all log files
 │       logfile
-└───report
+└── report # folder to containe reports. e.x. photo and optmization table
-        reportfile
+│       reportfile
+├── README.md
+├── requirements.txt
+├── your_script1.py
+└── your_script2.py
 ```

 Note: